kermitt2/biblio_glutton_harvester/Readme.md

 [![PyPI version](https://badge.fury.io/py/biblio_glutton_harvester.svg)](https://badge.fury.io/py/biblio_glutton_harvester)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-# Open Access PDF harvester
+# Open Access harvester

-This tool is a Python utility for harvesting efficiently a very large Open Access collection of scholar PDF and metadata, from the Unpaywall dataset, from PubMed Central or from a given list of DOI:
+This tool is a Python utility for harvesting efficiently a very large Open Access collection of scholar PDF, XML and metadata, from the Unpaywall dataset, from PubMed Central or from a given list of DOI:

-* The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.
+* The downloaded PDF or XML can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.

 * Downloads and storage uploads over HTTP(S) are multi-threaded for best robustness and efficiency.